 I also love it with a lemony veggie pasta salad.
 For a bright and flavorful finishing touch, serve ras el hanout grilled chicken thighs with lemon wedges on the side and freshly chopped parsley or mint sprinkled on top.

 Here’s the recipe for ras el hanout grilled chicken thighs.
-If you make this recipe, I hope you’ll come back to leave a comment, rate the recipe, and let me know what you think.Print
+If you make this recipe, I hope you’ll come back to leave a star rating and a comment.
+I’d love to know what you think!Print

 Ras El Hanout Grilled Chicken Thighs